-Alyssa is responsible for processing documents relating to hiring, pay and other benefits of Cal Fire, Shasta-Trinity Units personnel.
-Alyssa is the units Return to Work Coordinator and works with Region staff and State Worker's Compensation for employees injured while on duty.
-Alyssa is also responsible for the onboarding and layoff of all the seasonal workforce each year.
+Alyssa is responsible for processing documents relating to hiring, pay and other benefits of Cal Fire, Shasta-Trinity Unit personnel.
+Alyssa is the Unit's Return to Work Coordinator and works with Region staff and State Worker's Compensation for employees injured while on duty.
+Alyssa is also responsible for the onboarding and layoff of the seasonal workforce each year.